ipfabric/docs/docs/System_Administration/Administrative_Interface/system_status.md

 # System Status

-When you login to the System Administration with the `osadmin` user, you will find yourself in **System status** interface.
+When you log in to the System Administration with the `osadmin` user, you will find yourself in **System status** interface.
 It displays information such as the current CPU load, RAM usage, HDD storage space, and the running services.

 Top system processes are also available.